 Management and orchestration aspects with integrated satellite components in 3GPP network has been studied and normalized in Rel-17, Rel-18 and Rel-19.
 The fundamental concepts, management modes, roles related to NTN management and some basic solutions mainly including provisioning of NR-NTN and IoT-NTN are captured.
 In general, SA5 has supported the management aspect on integration of satellite into 5GS in regenerative mode and other features, which include several use cases and solutions for satellite access and satellite backhaul.

-In Rel-20, SA1 has specified IMS voice using GEO satellite access: the 5G system with GEO satellite access shall be able to support IMS voice communication as defined in TS 22.228.
-The 5G system with GEO satellite access shall be able to provide mechanisms to optimize IMS voice (e.g., call setup, transmission overhead) and support a codec for the transfer of the voice considering the transmission data rate, latency and packet size.
+In Rel-20, SA1 has specified IMS voice using GEO satellite access: the EPS with GEO satellite access shall be able to support IMS voice communication as defined in TS 22.228.
+The EPS with GEO satellite access shall be able to provide mechanisms to optimize IMS voice (e.g., call setup, transmission overhead) and support a codec for the transfer of the voice considering the transmission data rate, latency and packet size.

-SA2 has studied the following issues in TR 23.700-19：
+SA2 has already finished FS_5GSAT_Ph4_ARC, which studied the following issues in TR 23.700-19：

 - Key Issue #1: Support of IMS voice call over NB-IoT NTN via GEO satellite connecting to EPC